kellerkindt/DIP204-4NLED.cpp/README.md

 # DIP204-4NLED.cpp
 C++ implementation to talk to a [DIP204-4NLED](http://www.lcd-module.de/pdf/doma/dip204-4.pdf)  as a Print subclass (for Arduino).

-This has been developed in late 2014, and uploaded at 2016-05-29 after I discovered it again.
+This has been developed in late 2014, and uploaded on 2016-05-29 after I discovered it again.

 Maybe someone can make use of it :)